vasangit/e-commerce/README.md

-# CaraMarket
+# CaraMart

-Welcome to CaraMarket, your go-to destination for trendy and eco-friendly shopping!
+Welcome to CaraMart, your go-to destination for trendy and eco-friendly shopping!
 This repository houses the codebase for my first e-commerce website built using a modern tech stack.

 ## Tech Stack
 - **JavaScript**: Powering dynamic and interactive features.